June 25, 2013

-This event honored Robert D. Reischauer — recipient of the 2012 Robert M. Ball Award for Outstanding Achievements in Social Insurance.
+Honoring Alice M. Rivlin, recipient of the 2013 Robert M. Ball Award for Outstanding Achievements in Social Insurance

 Each year, the Robert M. Ball Award is presented to an individual whose recent work has made a significant impact on the U.S. social insurance system.
-Selection criteria:
+Recipients of this award have demonstrated:

 - Innovation in changing, education about or otherwise furthering public understanding and informed policymaking in a specific area of social insurance; and